externref/pinaka/docs/gita.md

         "shloka": 0,
         "speaker": "the speaker of the shloka",
         "original": "the actual shloka",
-        "romainised": "romanised version of the shloka",
+        "romanised": "romanised version of the shloka",
         "hindi": "hindi translation of the shloka",
         "english": "english translation of the shloka"
     }